A Diverse Community

 An integral component in our efforts to promote diversity is our pipeline programs that reach out to educationally and or economically disadvantaged students as early as eighth grade and high school and college.
 Through such programs, Seton Hall Law faculty, administrators and students not only play a role in fulfilling our mission of social justice, but also help to shape and improve the legal profession.
 We encourage you to explore our Vision for Diversity, our programs and initiatives, offer your suggestions, and discover how you can become involved in these important efforts.

-Associate Dean for Academic Success and Professor of Law
+Associate Dean for Academics and Professor of Law

 Professor of Law